seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 To publish your new function:

-- Add it to the top-level `geoprocessing.json` file under the `geoprocessingFunctions` section.
+- Add it to the `project/geoprocessing.json` file under the `geoprocessingFunctions` section.
 - Build and publish your project as normal.

 ## Creating a Report Client